 Getting the Most out of Your Tutoring Appointment

 Students coming to the Writer’s Resource Lab for the first time often do not know what to expect from an appointment with a peer tutor.
 It can be difficult to know how to ask questions or explain concerns.
-Sometimes it’s difficult just asking for assistance in the first place.
 Here are some helpful hints to make your tutoring appointment as effective as possible.

 Make your appointment as early as possible.
 This point cannot be stressed enough.
 If you know you are having difficulty with an assignment, come by or call the WRL to make an appointment immediately.
 Tutoring appointments are given out on a first come first serve basis.
 If you wait until the last minute, you might not be able to get an appointment when you need one.
 Also, use your appointment effectively by being on time.